 Committee meetings are scheduled by the student.
 The students are responsible for creating an agenda for these meetings and distributing them in advance.
-The face-to-face meetings are organized to facilitate discussion about the plans for the project, progress of the project, development of the paper, and final presentation.
-The first committee meeting should be held during the Spring of the student's first year.
+The face-to-face/videoconference meetings are organized to facilitate discussion about the plans for the project, progress of the project, development of the paper, and final presentation.
+Students are responsible for creating minutes from each meeting that summarize the key discussion points and action items.
+The meeting minutes are to be distributed to the committee members within one week of the meeting.
+The first committee meeting should be held by March 1 of the student's first year.
 Additional involvement through email revision of papers and email feedback are expected.
+It is expected that each committee will meet at least once each semester beginning in the spring of year 1 of the program.

-In most cases, the project committee advisor will be the genetic counselor on the committee.
+In most cases, the project committee advisor will be the genetic counselor or project faculty member on the committee.
 While all committee members are essential to the development of a successful student project, the committee advisor is someone who has been designated to spearhead efforts with the student - specifically related to attention to time management and process supervision.
 Some projects may lend themselves to having another professional (not a GC) serve as the advisor, and this is acceptable.